Mescaline: Metabolism

 3,4,5-Trimethoxyamphetamine (TMA), the α-methyl analogue of mescaline and an MAO-resistant psychedelic, is only about twice as potent as mescaline as a psychedelic in humans despite having similar serotonin receptor affinity.
 This suggests that the deamination of mescaline has a relatively limited impact on its potency, compared to for example the 2C series of psychedelics.
+Another analogue of mescaline, the deuterated isotopologue Alpha-D (α,α-dideuteromescaline), has been reported to be roughly one-third more potent than mescaline as a psychedelic in humans, albeit based on limited testing.
+This is consistent with findings of about one-third of a dose of mescaline being metabolized via deamination.